Rational social distancing in epidemics with uncertain vaccination timing

-with integer exponent $n$ and decay time $\tau$, see \cref{fig:distributions_vaccination_time}.
-This allows us to consider a range of conditions, from an exponential distribution to more and more sharply peaked distributions.
+with exponent $n$ and decay time $\tau$, see \cref{fig:distributions_vaccination_time}.
+By changing $n$ we can tune across a range of distributions, from an exponential distribution ($n=0$) to more sharply peaked distributions at larger values of $n$, see \cref{fig:distributions_vaccination_time}.
 For these distributions the expectation value of vaccination time is given by

 Previously, we pointed out that vaccination uncertainty plays the role of a generalised form of discounting.
 For $p(t) = p_0(t) = \frac{1}{\tau} \exp[-t/\tau]$ and $C(t) = C_0(t) = 1-\exp[-t/\tau]$, this reduces further to standard exponential discounting: With the utility integrand $u$ including a discounting factor $e^{-t/\tauecon}$ as given in \cref{Uda}, the utility function becomes